soldni/personal-website/content/research.md

 I have worked on projects to improve presentation in question answering in both English ([Hsu et al 2021][31]), as well as other languages ([Muller et al 2021][22]).
 Before that, I also looked at using generative models for structured parsing of user input ([Rongali et al 2020][32]).

-Going forward, I am interested in collaborating on other tasks that can use **generation** to **refine the output** of information systems, particularly in scientific settings.
+I am open to collaboration on other tasks that can use **generation** to **refine the output** of information systems, particularly in scientific settings.

 </div>